 Harvard Graduate School of Education Alumni

-HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and filing an enrollment form by the course enrollment deadline.
+HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and submitting a petition via my.harvard by the course enrollment deadline.
 No application is necessary, but degree holders are expected to pay for the course, at the current one-course tuition rate, upon receipt of the student bill.

 Professional Education Participants

 The Harvard Graduate School of Education has numerous opportunities for educators to expand their skills.
 Onsite and online, the programs are designed for teachers, principals, administrators, and policymakers.
 For information about these professional development opportunities, please visit Professional Education.

 A select number of visiting fellows may be admitted for a period of enrollment of three months to one year.
 This option is available for advanced doctoral students at other universities who are conducting relevant research and who have appropriate funding (for instance, from a grant or fellowship).
 Each visiting fellow must be sponsored by an HGSE faculty member and must be approved by the Associate Dean for Faculty Affairs.